At 29 Atelier we are committed to creating consciously crafted bridal wear and apparel.

 Reducing waste; by reusing and recycling within the atelier.
 We donate remnants and offcut fabrics to local schools to be used in textile and design projects.

-Reusability and longevity, designing garments with this purpose in mind so that they can be enjoyed being worn again and again.
+Reusability and longevity, designing garments with this purpose in mind so that they can be enjoyed being worn again and again, where possible.

 Carbon footprint; to reduce our carbon footprint as much as possible.